-I saw a lady who was representing herself in her custody case find out her case was not getting reached, sitting on the bench outside crying her eyes out.
-You hear about people still in the same house running around recording each other, trying to get the other one mad, so they can use it in court.
+We often hear about people still in the same house during child custody cases running around recording each other, trying to get the other one mad, so they can use it in court.
 In the midst of all this are the kids.

 Don’t Forget Your Children’s Needs During Your Divorce

 When you find yourself in the unfortunate circumstance of separating and having to decide on child custody, please remember this is not about the two of you, but about the children.
 Do you want to give them parents who try and work together to give them a better life or ones that just care about making the other person’s life a nightmare?
 If you need help in this regard, you can speak with a family law attorney regarding guidance in communication and interaction with your spouse.

 Seek Professional Guidance for Emotional Support

 Another suggestion is if you have a hard time talking or working with the other parent, seek the assistance of a therapist.
 There will be circumstances where the other party is so toxic, has a mental illness or addiction, which will keep them from being able to co-parent.
 Get help for coping with your stress and emotions.